Evidence and Learning

-The work on personal outcomes in Scotland builds on long term research programmes, starting with the Social Policy Research Unit (SRU) followed by the University of Glasgow (see foot of page).
+The work on personal outcomes in Scotland builds on long term research, starting with the Social Policy Research Unit (SPRU) followed by the University of Glasgow (see foot of page).
 The main academic link now is the University of Strathclyde.
-A continuing priority is to identify challenges emerging from practice and policy and to work with partner organisations to develop evidence informed solutions.
-Our evidence and learning is captured in diverse formats including peer reviewed journal articles, formal policy reports and evidence based supports to practice, with samples below.
+A key priority is to identify emerging practice and policy challenges and to work with partners to develop evidence informed solutions.
+Our learning is captured in diverse formats including peer reviewed journal articles, policy reports and evidence based supports to practice.

 You can also learn more about PON learning from our evaluation of our network.